FireBreather65/FireBreather65/README.md

 <details>
   <summary><b>About Me</b></summary>
   <p>Hello!
 My name is Malycia, and I am a homeschooled 10th grader from the United States.
 I have been coding off and on for a couple years now, and I am ready to become a more consistent learner.</p>
   <p>I have proficiently learned and written articles about Git Bash and Github, though I also know HTML and CSS.
-I have also detailed a personal plan to learn as many designer skills as possible, as I dream of being a UI/UX designer. 😄</p>
+I have also detailed a personal plan to learn as many frontend web development and design skills as possible, as I dream of being a UI/UX designer. 😄</p>
 </details>

 <details>